National Operatic and Dramatic Association: Structure

-NODA is divided into 11 regions, each headed by a regional councillor who sits on the national council (the ruling body of the Association), supported by a network of regional representatives.
+NODA is divided into 11 regions, each headed by a regional councillor who sits on the national council (the ruling body of the association), supported by a network of regional representatives.
 These 190 volunteers are the vital link to the grass roots of the association, the amateur theatre groups themselves.
 NODA is administered from its headquarters in Peterborough.
 In 2017 NODA became a Charitable Incorporated Organisation.

 Operation

-There is a broad spectrum of ages involved in amateur theatre nationwide, from an increasing number of youth groups to adult companies which meet the needs of all levels of both performers, whether dramatic or musical, and enthusiasts involved backstage, front of house or in administration.
-Each production created is a genuine community event.
+There is a range of ages involved in amateur theatre nationwide, from a number of youth groups to adult companies which meet the needs of all levels of performers, whether dramatic or musical, and enthusiasts involved backstage, front of house or in administration.
+Each production created is a community event.